Are you OK with cookies?

 Chief Executive Officer

 The Chief Executive Officer is an executive member of the Board and is the Accounting Officer for the ICRIR.
-The postholder chairs the Executive Committee of the Commission, overseeing the efficient and effective running of the organisation.
+The postholder chairs the Executive Leadership Team of the Commission, overseeing the efficient and effective running of the organisation.
 They ensure it discharges its functions in line with all legal requirements.
 Also, they direct all staff to work in support of the Commission’s mission.

 Chief Executive Officer: Louise Warde Hunter